mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Knife**

 A catchall term for a variety of different deadly fighting blades.
-The style is up to you, but the stats are all the same.
+The style is up to you, but the STATS are all the same.

-**Survival knife**

-Specifically designed with a cutting edge on one side and a serrated sawing edge on the other, the true “survival” piece of this knife is in the handle and its collection of accessories.
-In the handle you’ll find a GPS monitor, mini-multitool, and micro- lighter.
-The blade is coated with a photovoltaic skin that blacks out the blade to prevent unwanted reflection; when charged, the skin can be activated to provide two hours of light.
-Combat stats are the same as the combat knife.

 **Sword**

 A heavy blade on a one-handed grip that comes in a variety of styles.
 The world’s dominant combat weapon for thousands of years until the firearm came along.

+**Chainsaw**

+Normally for wood.
+Works on people.

 **CLUBS**
 These do stun damage, except metal does Physical damage.

 **Club**

-The stats listed can be used for a range of objects, including an axe handle, baseball bat, crowbar, tire iron, wrench, or even a two-by-four with a couple nails in it.
+The STATS listed can be used for a range of objects, including an axe handle, baseball bat, crowbar, tire iron, wrench, or even a two-by-four with a couple nails in it.
 The price listed is for a professionally made, old-style police baton, but it would be relatively easy to find one for free in a pinch.

 **Extendable baton**